microsoft/taco-team-build/README.md

 build.buildProject(platforms, args).done();
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**WARNING**: Unlike the Cordova CLI, you should not use the "double-double dash" when referencing platform specific argumetns.
+**WARNING**: Unlike the Cordova CLI, you should not use the "double-double dash" when referencing platform specific arguments.
 Ex: Use "--ant" not "-- --ant" for Android.

 Not only will your flag not be picked up but older versions of the Cordova Android platform will error out if you specify unrecognized flags with a "TypeError: Cannot call method 'prepEnv' of undefined" error.
 (This particular error is fixed Cordova 4.3.0 but your flags will still be ignored.)